plops/cl-cpp-generator2/example/154_stm32/article.md

 - strict ansi c, checked with code sonar, compliant misra c 2012

 - this is a huge document and i don't think i need this level of detail right now

+# Result:

+Is in 02_outline.md

+# Prompt:

+Write section 2.